trustytrojan/dotfiles/README.md

 - Install `otf-font-awesome` for Waybar icons
 - Install `pulseaudio` for the Waybar speaker/microphone volume module
-- Install `swaylock-effects` from AUR for a blurred lock screen
+- Install `swaylock-effects` instead of `swaylock` from AUR for a blurred lock screen